KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/nav-styling.md

     * Set the `font-size:` to `1.5em;` to make it a bit larger and easier to read the page navigation.

+7. Now compile the Sass into CSS.

+    1. In the command line (Git Bash for windows, iTerm2 for macs) make sure you are in the folder containing your _index.html_ file.

+    2. Type: `sass sass/styles.scss css/styles.css`

+8. Go to Google Chrome and refresh your page.
+You should have a more visually appealing navigation bar now.

 ###Documentation
 To understand the different CSS properties and available values visit the [Mozilla Developer Network CSS reference documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference)